-Repeal the Tax Exemption for Vacant Lots Owned by Nonprofits
+OPTION: Repeal the Tax Exemption for Vacant Lots Owned by Nonprofits

 Sections 420-a and 420-b of the New York State Real Property Tax Law provide for full property tax exemptions for religious, charitable, medical, educational, and cultural institutions.
-In fiscal year 2015, the city issued exemptions for 11,721 parcels owned by nonprofits with a total market value of \$45.9 billion.
-Of these parcels, 55 percent were owned by religious organizations, 21 percent by charitable organizations, 9 percent by medical organizations, 10 percent by educational institutions, 3 percent were being considered for nonprofit use, and the remaining 2 percent were owned by benevolent, cultural, or historical organizations.
+In fiscal year 2016, the city issued exemptions for 11,763 parcels owned by nonprofits with a total market value of \$49.2 billion.
+Of these parcels, 55.6 percent were owned by religious organizations; 21.2 percent by charitable organizations; 9.4 percent by medical organizations; 9.6 percent by educational institutions; 2.6 percent were being considered for nonprofit use; and the remaining 1.7 percent were owned by benevolent, cultural, or historical organizations.

-Included among the exemptions were around 810 vacant lots with a total market value of \$581 million.
-The cost to the city for exempting the vacant lots was \$10.2 million in 2015 and the median tax savings was \$2,807.
+Included among the exemptions were around 776 vacant lots with a total market value of \$632.9 million.
+The cost to the city for exempting the vacant lots was \$11.2 million in 2016 and the median tax savings was \$3,158 per parcel.
 Three-quarters of all vacant lots held by nonprofits were owned by charitable and religious organizations.
 Just under a third of the vacant lots were small, less than 2,500 square feet.
-The median tax expenditure (amount of taxes foregone) for small vacant lots was \$1,022 and \$4,962 for larger ones.
+The median tax expenditure (amount of taxes forgone) for small vacant lots was \$1,034 and \$4,537 for larger ones.

 This option, which would require a change in state law, would repeal the exemption under Sections 420-a and 420-b for vacant land.
 Since small parcels may be unsuitable for development, the exemption would be retained for vacant lots less than 2,500 square feet.
-Ending the exemption for vacant lots 2,500 square feet or larger owned by organizations that qualify under the existing law would generate \$8.5 million for the city.
+Ending the exemption for vacant lots 2,500 square feet or larger owned by organizations that qualify under the existing law would generate \$10.0 million for the city.

-PROPONENTS MIGHT ARGUE that since vacant land owned by a nonprofit is undeveloped, it is not being actively used to support the organization's mission, which is the rationale for providing the exemption.
-The tax would provide nonprofits with an incentive to develop their lots-expanding the services and benefits they bring to the communities.
-Additionally, because liability would increase with lot value, the incentive to develop would be strongest for those properties with the most valuable alternative uses.
+PROPONENTS MIGHT ARGUE that since vacant land is undeveloped, it is not being actively used to support the organizations' mission, which is the rationale for providing the exemption.
+The tax would provide nonprofits with an incentive to develop their lots expanding the services and benefits they bring to their communities.
+Additionally, because liability would increase with lot value, the incentive to develop would be larger for those properties with better alternative uses.
 By excluding small lots, the option would not penalize organizations for owning difficult-to-develop parcels.
-Lastly, to ensure elimination of the exemption is not harmful to small nonprofits, lots owned by organizations with annual revenues below a threshold could remain exempt.
+Lastly, to ensure eliminating the exemption is not deleterious to small nonprofits, lots owned by organizations with annual revenues below a threshold could remain exempt.
 OPPONENTS MIGHT ARGUE that repealing the exemption would place additional financial strain on nonprofits that are already stretched to provide critical services in their communities.
 Organizations may be holding on to the land with the goal of developing or selling it later.
-Thus, eliminating the exemption could force many organizations to forego the lots' future community or fiscal benefits.
-Additionally, opponents might argue that while the lots are underused from a development standpoint, they may nonetheless serve useful community purposes such as hosting playgrounds or gardens.
+Thus, eliminating the exemption could force many organizations to forgo the lots' future community or fiscal benefits.
+Additionally, opponents might argue that while the lots are underutilized from a development standpoint, they may nonetheless serve useful community purposes such as hosting playgrounds or gardens.

-Revise Coop/Condo Property Tax Abatement Program
+OPTION: Revise Coop/Condo Property Tax Abatement Program